aid4mh/QPrism/README.md

 ## Acknowledgments

-Supported by CAMH / Krembil Center of Neuroinformatics.
+The development of QPrism package is supported by Krembil Foundation.

 The authors also like to acknowledge Aditi Surendra for designing the module function illustration.